Kesha: 2005–2009: Career beginnings

-In 2005, at age 18, Kesha was signed to the label Kemosabe Records, and the music publishing company Prescription Songs.
-Kemosabe Records is owned by Sony Music Entertainment and located in Los Angeles.
-Sony Music Entertainment partnered to create Kemosabe Records.
-Other artists that have signed with Kemosabe Records include Juicy J, Rock City, Zara Larsson, Lil Bibby, and Becky G. Kesha later sang background vocals for Paris Hilton's single, "Nothing in This World".
+In 2005, at age 18, Kesha was signed to the music publishing company Prescription Songs.
+Kesha later sang background vocals for Paris Hilton's single, "Nothing in This World".
 Kesha then signed with David Sonenberg's management company, DAS Communications Inc., in 2006.
 DAS was tasked with obtaining a major label record deal for Kesha in a year's time in exchange for 20 percent of her music income, with her having the option of ending the relationship if they failed.
-She worked with several writers and producers while at the company and ended up co-writing Australian pop group The Veronicas' single "This Love" with producer Toby Gad.
+She worked with several writers and producers while at the company and ended up co-writing Australian pop group the Veronicas' single "This Love" with producer Toby Gad.
 While furthering her career in the studio, Kesha earned her living as a waitress.
 While struggling to get by, she began stylizing her name as 'Ke$ha', explaining the dollar sign as an ironic gesture.

 In 2008, Kesha appeared in the video for her friend Katy Perry's single "I Kissed a Girl", and sang background vocals for Britney Spears' "Lace and Leather".
 DAS soon attracted the attention of songwriter and A&R Kara DioGuardi, who wanted to sign Kesha to Warner Bros.
 Records.
 The deal fell through due to her existing contract with Kemosabe.
-In September that year, she allegedly terminated her contract with DAS.
+Kesha parted ways with DAS and returned to Dr. Luke.
 Kesha would appear on rapper Flo Rida's number-one single "Right Round" in early 2009, which exposed her to some mainstream attention.
 According to the parties present, the collaboration happened by accident; she had simply walked into a recording session for the song and Flo Rida happened to have wanted a female voice on it.
 It was reported that Flo Rida liked the result so much that he recorded one more track with Kesha for his album.
 However, she is not credited for her feature on the United States release of "Right Round" and did not collect any money for the part.
 She also refused to appear in the video, explaining to men's magazine Esquire that she wanted to make a name for herself on her own terms.